HybirdCorp/creme_crm/docker/README.md

 The installation process can take a minute or two the first time the command runs.
 Creme will soon be available at [http://localhost:8001](http://localhost:8001).

-You can then login using the default admin user:
+You can then log in using the default admin user:
 username: `root`
 password: `root`